aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 * Retain key **node feature** information.
 * Ensure **expressivity** at distinguishing pooled graphs.

-Designing pooling methods is a field of ongoing research that has proposed a wide range of methods that balance these goals to varying extents.[^pool]
+Designing pooling methods is a field of ongoing research which has proposed a wide range of methods that balance these goals to varying extents.[^pool]

 ## Why do we need structure-aware pooling?